Tschichen/MAGNETO/README.md

-# MAGNETO
+# MIGRAINE
-MAGNETO = Multiple graph AliGNmEnt TOol via Bron Kerbosch and VF2 algorithms
+MIGRAINE = MultIple GRaph AlIgNmEnt tool via Bron Kerbosch and VF2 algorithms

 ## General description
 A python3-based tool that takes multiple graph objects and aligns them in a progressive way using either Bron-Kerbosch or VF2 algorithm.